Problem Package Format

 Type

 Type of problem.
-Must be either a single string or a sequence of strings, from the table below, with no repetition.
+Must be either a single string or a non-empty sequence of strings, from the table below, with no repetition.
 Two values listed as incompatible must not both be in the sequence.

 Value Incompatible with Comments